A Team Approach to Care

 Bladder Biopsy

-If a tumor is found within the bladder during screening, the next step will be a bladder biopsy.
+If screening reveals the presence of a tumor within the bladder, the subsequent step involves performing a bladder biopsy.
 This is usually a simple outpatient procedure utilizing endoscopic techniques (no skin incisions) to scrape the tumor from the bladder wall (called transurethral resection).
 When the tumor is superficial (confined within the lining of the bladder) and not aggressive (low grade) often this is all that is required to remove the cancer.
 However, when the tumor is more aggressive (into bladder muscle or high grade), more aggressive treatment may be necessary.
 Potentially a life-saving measure, a bladder cancer biopsy is extremely important in the treatment of cancer.

 Grading and Staging of Bladder Cancer